iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week10_mapbox/W10_mapbox3.md

 </p>

 - We can now add another tileset layer onto our map style!
 - Select the **Source** for our new tileset.
-This can either be 1) a tileset that already exists in your own account under **Tileset**, or this can be a public tileset if you have the tileset ID
+This can either be:
+    - a tileset that already exists in your own account under **Tileset**, or
+    - public tileset if you have the tileset ID
 <p align='center'>
 <img src="../Images/story_addlayer_source.png" width="1000">
 </p>